-Racial classification: The Kentucky Population Research program provided 1999 population estimates in three racial categories: White, Black (African American), and Other.
-Due to limitations of space and the extremely small numbers of the Other population at the county level, statistics disaggregated by race in this report are presented for the White and Black populations only.
+Racial classification: The Kentucky Population Research program provided 2000 Census population counts in three racial categories: White, Black (African American), and Other.
+In the 2000 Census, respondents were allowed to identify themselves as members of "two or more races."
+These are included in the Other population.
+Consequently the Other population has increased from 0.8 percent of the total population in 1999 to 2.6 percent in 2000.
+However, as in past reports, due to limitations of space and the extremely small numbers of the Other population at the county level, statistics disaggregated by race in this report are presented for the White and Black populations only.
 Consequently, in many cases the White and Black statistics may not sum to the total.